Turning Foreign Self-Employed Contractors into Foreign Employees is Good for Business

 Misclassification of employees as independent contractors and vice versa is perhaps the riskiest outcome, especially for multinational companies in a foreign land who are unfamiliar with the domestic legal systems.
 This process gets complicated by the involvement of legislation of more than one country, both of which may have distinctive customary practices.

-Additionally, while it is clear what IRS’s six standards for classification of independent contractors are, another country’s standards may be entirely different and may include additional expensive grounds like mandatory thirteen-month pay, mandatory bonuses, unemployment funds.
+Additionally, while it is clear what IRS’s six standards for classification of independent contractors are, another country’s standards may be entirely different and may include additional expensive grounds like mandatory thirteen-month pay, mandatory bonuses and contributions to unemployment funds.
+Some countries impose fines along with withholding tax in cases of mislabeling.

 Switching to Full-time Foreign Employees Ensures Full HR Compliance

-While turning self-employed independent contractors into employees initially increases the costs by an approximate of 30%, the aggregate increase in labor cost is exponentially lower because of employee retention and efficiently trained staff.
+While turning self-employed independent contractors into employees initially increases the costs by an approximate of 30% (Steve Santiago, 2009), the aggregate increase in labor cost is exponentially lower because of employee retention and efficiently trained staff.
+(Biz Carson, 2015)

 Additionally, a long-term staff allows better business growth as opposed to short-term contractors for the following reasons.

-- Employees devote full-time to the company’s project as opposed to part-time, off-site and inconsistent contractors.
+- Full-time employees devote full-time to the company’s project as opposed to part-time contractors.

 - There is decreased staff turnover and higher employee retention.